knapeczadam/dae-gameplay-programming/README.md

 ## ⚖️ License

 This repository is licensed under the **MIT License** — you’re free to explore, learn from, and reuse the code with proper attribution.

----

-*Made with logic, patience, and a few panicking zombies 🧠🧟‍♂️
-— Ádám*